openstack-archive/fuel-docs/pages/frequently-asked-questions/0010-rabbitmq.rst

   2. It's impossible to start the RabbitMQ master node due to a hardware or system failure

-  Fuel updates the ``/etc/init.d/rabbitmq-server`` init scripts for RHEL/Centos to customized versions.
+  Fuel updates the ``/etc/init.d/rabbitmq-server`` init scripts for CentOS and Ubuntu to customized versions.
 These scripts attempt to start RabbitMQ twice, giving the RabbitMQ master node the necessary time to start after complete power loss.
 With the scripts in place, power up all nodes, then check to see whether the RabbitMQ server started on all nodes.
 All nodes should start automatically.

   On the other hand, if the RabbitMQ master node has failed, the init script performs the following actions during the rabbitmq-server start.
 It moves